 EDUC 200 Preclinical Experience.
 Directed observation and participation in off-campus setting.
 Students participate in a 35 hour experience.
 Transportation needed.
 Each semester.
 IAI EED 904; IAI SED 905.
 Prerequisite: Cumulative GPA of 2.50, preclinical application and co-registration in EDUC-205.
-1 semester hour. %
+1 semester hour.
+Typically offered Fall, Spring, and Summer Terms.

 EDUC 205 History and Philosophy of Education.
 A survey of education in the United States from the Colonial period to the present with emphasis on the major philosophies which have influenced American education.
 Philosophies relative to each grade level, including middle grades, are presented.
 Each semester.
 Prerequisite: Cumulative G.P.A. of 2.50 and co-registration in EDUC 200.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.

 EDUC 206 Transfer Introduction to Education Seminar.
 A required seminar course for students who have been awarded transfer credit for Education 205 (History and Philosophy of Education).
 Registration is required during the first semester of matriculation in the School of Education.
 The seminar will meet for 5 sessions and will serve as introduction to the Benedictine University School of Education, LiveText, and the portfolio process.
 Students registering for this course will undergo a State of Illinois background check.
 Each semester.
+Typically offered Fall, Spring, and Summer Terms.

 EDUC 207 Introduction to Education Seminar.
-For all Education majors and minors who enter Benedictine University as of Fall 2010
+For all Education majors and minors who enter Benedictine University as of Fall 2010 Typically offered Fall, Spring, and Summer Terms.

 EDUC 210 Educational Psychology.
 Survey of theories of classroom learning processes including human growth and development, evaluation, the exceptional child and the disadvantaged child.
 Emphasis also on the developmental characteristics and nature and needs of the early adolescent.
 Cross-referenced with PSYC 241.
 Each semester.
 IAI SED 902.
-3 semester hours. %
+3 semester hours.

 EDUC 215 Technology for Teachers.
 This required course will cover topics relevant to use of technology in the classroom, lesson planning via technology, and use of the Internet for education purposes.
 Other topics include: LiveText, Powerpoint, WebCT, Inspiration, Dreamworks, design of web pages and user groups, spreadsheets for grade reports, and digital portfolios.
 Each semester (module course).
-Prerequisite: Co-registration in EDUC-200 and EDUC-205 (or EDUC 206); cumulative G.P.A. of 2.5 3 semester hours. %
+Prerequisite: Coregistration in EDUC-200 and EDUC-205 (or EDUC 206); cumulative G.P.A. of 2.5 3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.

 EDUC 227 Aural Skill IV.
 Fourth course in training of musical skills relating to pitch and rhythmic recognition.
 Students will develop the ability to sing melodies in pitch and rhythm.
 Progression through Aural Skill courses dependent on proficiency testing.
 Spring.
 Prerequisites: MUSI 101/112, 102/113, and 201/212 or proficiency testing.
 Co-registration with MUSI 202 required.
-1 semester hour. %
+1 semester hour.

 EDUC 235 Children's Literature.
 Survey of forms of literature written for children.
 Emphasis on appreciation and evaluation of books and authors, choices for age groups, school and home settings and the importance of children's literature as a basis for a lifelong enrichment.
 Spring.
 Prerequisite: Cumulative G.P.A. of 2.5.
-3 semester hours. %
+3 semester hours.
+Typically offered Spring Term.

 EDUC 240 Reading and Language Arts.
 The development of total content in reading and language arts: emphasizes an holistic approach to teaching reading, writing, speaking and listening.
 Specific methods and philosophies are discussed relative to grades K-2, 3-5 and 6-8.
 Fall.
 Prerequisite: EDUC 205 and cumulative G.P.A. of 2.5.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall Term.